brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 VisiData
 ^^^^^^^^

-* [　] Meet with Saul to discuss my role in the project.
+* [Ｘ] Meet with Saul to discuss my role in the project.
 20170524: Saul was too busy to do this.
 20170525: Saul was too busy to do this today again.
 He gave a workshop today and published a brief user guide, but he never had a chance to work with me on these things as we had planned.
 20170526: Made appointment.
+Had half-hour disussion — covered running locally, where to place notes, where to place docs, setting up GitHub organization, DPB's title and use on résumé, Sphinx, Nose or Pytest for testing.

 ----